-Macquarie Credit Union is the only locally owned and managed credit union based in the Dubbo local government area and we take interest in developing partnerships with many community-based and worthy charitable organisations operating in our area.
-As a mutual your credit union is proud to give back to your community.
-These benefits are not only provided by way of financial assistance but also with direct involvement from our staff.
-We are very proud of this and hope you, our members value this and spread the word to help grow the credit union further.
-This year we continued our support to the following organisations:
+Over the last year Macquarie Credit Union has continued to stand proud and support many local organisations and charities.
+Being a mutual your credit union prides itself on giving back to the community that supports it.
+Not all of these benefits are provided by way of financial assistance but also direct involvement from our staff, like volunteering with Meals on Wheels and Dubbo Evening View Card Club.
+We are extremely proud of this and hope you our members value this and spread the word to help continue to grow the credit union.